 Pod Mod – What To Do With Your Crankcase Breather Hoses

 People often wonder what to do with their motorcycle’s crankcase ventilation system after removing their stock carburetors and air box to install a new set of Murray’s Carbs.
-Many people leave them just hanging, some put smaller pod filters on each line, but we believe this is a great method to properly vent your crankcase moisture and compression windage.
+Many people leave them just hanging, and some put smaller pod filters on each line, but we believe this is a great method to properly vent your crankcase moisture and compression windage.

 Step 1.
 Gather your parts.
-In this example we are using a 1982 Honda CB750 so you may need to measure your crankcase hoses inside diameters in order to visit your local parts store for the proper fittings.
+In this example we are using a 1982 Honda CB750 so you may need to measure your crankcase hoses inside diameters to visit your local parts store for the proper fittings.
 In our case we are using (2) 1/2″ to 1/2″ barbed brass elbows, and the original 1/4′ to 1/2″ hose adapter that was already on the bike.
 The elbows we are using are shown below.

 Barbed brass fitting for Pod Mod when using Murray's performance carburetor kits.